lljchem8/Udacity-Full-Stack-Nanodegree-Logs-Analysis/README.md

 ## Description

-create a reporting tool that prints out reports (in plain text) based on the data in the database.
+Create a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.

 ## How to run